volodymyrhudyma/blog/content/blog/display-popup-on-browser-back-button-click.md

 };
 ```

-Even though the above code is written in React, is can be easily converted to the vanilla JavaScript.
+Although the above code is written in React, it can easily be converted to vanilla JavaScript.

-The above code in action (firstly I click on a browser back button, secondly I refresh the page):
+The above code in action (first I click a browser back button, second I refresh the page):

 ![Alert When Clicking Back Browser Button](/img/alert.gif "Alert When Clicking Back Browser Button")